robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_controlling_robot_using_hid/simplified_script.md

 In short, using a game controller to guide a robot mixes tech know-how with fun.
 A match made in heaven!

-As we end today's session, a quick note: your likes and subscriptions push us to do more.
+As we end today's session, a quick note: your likes and subscriptions push me to do more.
 Join in, learn, and let's explore tech together.

 Until next time, keep learning and having fun!